Learn Helpful Facts about Car Transmissions in Garland, TX

 With their smaller engine compartments and cooling systems, modern down-sized cars and trucks generate much higher engine and transmission operating temperatures than older vehicles.
 Many automobile manufacturers have begun installing auxiliary transmission fluid coolers on newer vehicles to make their transmissions last longer.
 If you don’t currently have an automatic transmission fluid cooler on your vehicle, consider investing in one.
 You may need a transmission fluid cooler if:

-- You regularly carry loads more than 600 lbs.
+- You regularly carry loads of more than 600 lbs.

 Don’t ignore any dash warning lights.
 If you see any warning lights or have red fluid dripping from your vehicle, be sure to contact us so we can diagnose the problem and catch any issues you may have early.

 Contact our trusted mechanics for expert advice to maximize the lifespan of your vehicle’s transmission.
-We proudly serve customers in Garland, Texas, and the surrounding areas.
+We proudly serve customers in Garland, TX, and the surrounding areas.